roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Heather Does Daddy ****** byNonStopFunGuy© "So you're like dating Jill?"
+"So you're like dating Jill?"
 I asked her.
 Heather shook her head.
 No, Jill has a regular boyfriend, and Heather does whom she pleases.
 But, my daughter told me, at night one of the two might say, I'm horny; or sometime during the day one of the two will say to the other their code words -- "So is tonight a good night?"
 And pretty much, they don't refuse each other, and fuck and eat each other until sleeping sometimes in the same bed, or separating.

  I was so impressed my hot blonde daughter was a bisexual slut, fucking Jill and these other girls, I told her something like, "You're the hottest lesbian I've ever met, honey!"